renoust/talipot/doc/user/functions.rst

 Click on the |icon_csv| **CSV** icon to open the CSV Import Wizard (also available through the menu *Edit →	Import CSV*).

-The import data process in Tulip is composed of three dialog panels with configuration options.
+The import data process in Talipot is composed of three dialog panels with configuration options.

 Source file settings